R28101011/NewClassFOS/README.md

 # Fine-tuning the hyperparameters

 In FineTune.R, we provide the implements of the fine-tune producer.
-For example, we would like to find the optiomal hyperparameters for the normal distribution with sample size 370 and the desired nominal coverage 0.6.
+For example, we would like to find the optimal hyperparameters for the normal distribution with a sample size of 370 and the desired nominal coverage of 0.6.

 ```{r}
 FineTune(n = 370, pn = 0.6, dist="normal")
 ```
-Moreover, we would like to find the optiomal hyperparameters for the t distribution with sample size 370 and the desired nominal coverage 0.6.
+Moreover, we would like to find the optimal hyperparameters for the t distribution with a sample size of 370 and the desired nominal coverage of 0.6.
 ```{r}
 FineTune(n = 370, pn = 0.6, dist="t")
 ```
-Suppose that we have a traning and testing dataset with a sample size 370.
+Suppose that we have a training and testing dataset with a sample size of 370.
-We would like to find the optiomal hyperparameters for the desired nominal coverage 0.7.
+We would like to find the optimal hyperparameters for the desired nominal coverage of 0.7.
 ```{r}
 Train = matrix(rnorm(10000*370), nrow = 10000 )
 Test = matrix(rnorm(10000*370), nrow = 10000 )